-Wine tourism is becoming more and more fashionable in Spain as wine culture gains popularity among both Spaniards and foreign visitors in one of the countries that stands as one of the three largest wine producers in the world, along with France and Italy.
+Wine tourism in Spain is becoming more and more popular, as wine culture is gaining popularity among both Spaniards and foreign visitors in one of the countries that stands as one of the three largest wine producers in the world, along with France and Italy.
 From the best vineyards in Spain to the best wine region in Spain, we've got everything you need to know about Spain's best wineries to visit.

 Managed by the oldest family business in Spain, founded in 1551 and currently the largest owner of vineyards in Europe, this winemaker is especially known for its cava.
 Cava is a variety of sparkling wine similar to champagne which is produced in the north-eastern region of Catalonia.